LuciozUndiezz/oto2seg_for_English_Database/README.md

     if entry_phoneme_info.type == "rcv":
 ```

 ### also also there are no I@, U@, e@, etc phonemes in arpasing, so those are not included in the conversion process.
-You will have to make those manually out of things like ao r vowel uw r aliases
+You will have to make those manually out of things like ao r or uw r aliases like this below

 ```
 r0.wav=eh r,1939,120,-261.279,110,100
 r0.wav=uw r,1159,120,-226.279,110,100
 r0.wav=ao r,284,120,-221.279,110,100
 ```

 ## Original README